 AETs frequently inspect, diagnose and replace electronic components in accordance with standards set by the FAA.
 AETs often use specialized equipment, such as signal generators and oscilloscopes, to test each piece of electronic equipment during pre- and post-flight checks.
 The FAA notes that many AETs may also spend significant time traveling to another airport or to an off-site plane.

-According to the U.S. Bureau of Labor Statistics (BLS), avionics technicians earned an average of $60,200 per year in 2015 and should experience an employment no change between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), avionics technicians earned an average of $65,330 per year in 2018 and should experience a 2% employment growth between 2018 and 2028.

 Job Duties of Aviation Electronics Technicians